I’ve had dozens of teammates over the years who wore glasses, but none who wore them during soccer.

 - The laws of the game

 - Alternative options

-Don’t worry, there are a few safe options for soccer players who need vision aids during sport.
+Don’t worry, there are a few safe options for soccer players who need vision aids during sports.

 can you wear glasses while playing soccer?

 The short answer is that soccer players can wear a certain type of glasses while playing.
 FIFA soccer laws permit the use of sports spectacles, but this does not include everyday glasses.

 The Law on Player’s Equipment and protective gear specifically states that “sports spectacles” are permitted.